 Police raid and confession by the operator

-On November 19, 2025, the Shanghai Public Security Bureau searched the residence of a suspect living in the Guangxi Zhuang Autonomous Region.
-CODA reports that the man admitted to acting as the central operator behind Bato.to and its broader network, which included domains such as xbato.com and mangapark.io.
+On November 19, 2025, the Shanghai Public Security Bureau searched the home of a suspect in the Guangxi Zhuang Autonomous Region.
+According to CODA, the man admitted he was the main operator behind Bato.to and its network, which included sites like xbato.com and mangapark.io.

-During the search, investigators seized computers and started reviewing server data and the site’s operational setup.
-The suspect was later released on bail, but the investigation did not end there.
-By January 19, 2026, authorities had confirmed that all roughly 60 connected websites had been taken offline.
+During the search, investigators took computers and began checking server data and how the site was run.
+The suspect was released on bail, but the investigation continued.
+By January 19, 2026, authorities confirmed that all 60 or so related websites were offline.

 A piracy network with billions of visits

-According to CODA, the 60 known sites recorded around 350 million visits in May 2025 alone, effectively making Bato.to the largest manga piracy platform in the world at that time.
+CODA says the 60 known sites had about 350 million visits in May 2025 alone, making Bato.to the world’s largest manga piracy platform at that time.

-Between October 2022 and October 2025, total traffic across the network reached an estimated 7.2 billion visits.
-Using standard content valuation models, CODA calculated the resulting economic damage at approximately 770 billion yen, or about US$5.2 billion.
-These figures, however, should be interpreted with caution.
+From October 2022 to October 2025, the network saw an estimated 7.2 billion visits.
+CODA used standard models to estimate the economic damage at about 770 billion yen, or roughly US$5.2 billion.
+However, these numbers should be viewed with caution.

-Acording to a 2024 study published by the European Union Intellectual Property Office (EUIPO) manga is the most pirated content within the “publications” category.
-The study also notes that some readers turn to illegal platforms because official versions are unavailable in their region, released much later, or simply too expensive for them.
+A 2024 study by the European Union Intellectual Property Office (EUIPO) found that manga is the most pirated type of publication.
+The study also says some readers use illegal sites because official versions are not available in their area, come out much later, or are too expensive.

 Cross-border anti-piracy efforts will continue to grow

-CODA has described the Bato.to case as a milestone in international copyright enforcement.
-Takero Goto, Representative Director of CODA, called the shutdown highly significant for cross-border cooperation and publicly thanked both Chinese authorities and Japan’s Ministry of Economy, Trade and Industry for their support.
+CODA has called the Bato.to case a milestone for international copyright enforcement.
+Takero Goto, CODA’s Representative Director, said the shutdown was very important for cross-border cooperation and thanked both Chinese authorities and Japan’s Ministry of Economy, Trade and Industry for their help.

-As manga continues to gain global popularity and translation technologies become more accessible, CODA has stated that it plans to further strengthen international partnerships to prevent similar large-scale piracy operations in the future.
+As manga becomes more popular worldwide and translation tools improve, CODA says it plans to build even stronger international partnerships to stop similar large-scale piracy in the future.